 Injury, surgery, repetitive movements, poor posture or simply aging may cause your tissue to become fused, scarred and damaged.
+This can compromise a nearby structure, such as a nerve, tendon, ligament, or muscle, and impede its comfortable function.
 The result may be pain, lack of mobility and a loss of the strength and flexibility you once had.

 Select your treatment area to find out more information on the treatment process